Are we there yet?

 Even so, it helps to be prepared for the inevitable crumbs that find their way into the carseat.

 PRO Tip: For the inevitable crumbs that fall, use a pad that slides into the carseat.
 If a mess does occur, remove the pad and brush out the crumbs.
-This one keeps our car seat clean and is waterproof, so it works great while potty training!
+Something like this keeps our car seat clean and is waterproof, so it works great while potty training!

 Whichever snacks you include, make the snacks work FOR you NOT AGAINST you.
 Let me explain.